smcgdub/Math-This-Property/README.md

 3.7 [Icons8](https://icons8.com/) - You can see a short YouTube video about Icons8 by clicking [Here](https://www.youtube.com/watch?v=C4TcBmdaa-Q&t=40s).<br>
 3.8 [Balsamiq](https://balsamiq.com/)- Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.<br>
 3.9 Need to add animations at a later date<br>
-3.10 [favicon.io](https://favicon.io/) - Favicon.io is the free favicon generator i used for the project
+3.10 [favicon.io](https://favicon.io/) - Favicon.io is the free favicon generator i used for the project<br>
+3.11 [Canva](https://www.canva.com/) - I used canva to design the logo for the site.
+They have a large number of templates that users can choose from and adjust to their own projects<br>
 </details>

 <hr>